numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Three spell slots.
 * Wears a necklace of four charms (clay, wood, wax, obsidian).
 The first three charms grant control of [Golems].
 The purpose of the fourth charm is unknown.
 * Dressed in a muddy, faded, wizard’s robe and hat.
-* Wants to drain the swamp and extract it’s resources.
+* Wants to drain the swamp and extract its resources.
 * Claims he wants to establish a school for gifted young wizards.
 * Believes there is a submerged reptilian temple beneath the swamp (true).